 The festival stage will be ASL interpreted throughout the day while the monarch tag and release tent will be ASL interpreted from 10:30 to 11:30 a.m., 12:30 to 1:30 p.m. and 2:30 to 3:30 p.m.

-The Monarch Festival is produced by the Minneapolis Park and Recreation Board (MPRB), Nokomis East Neighborhood Association and Community Celebration of Place.
+The Monarch Festival is produced by the Minneapolis Park and Recreation Board (MPRB) and the Nokomis East Neighborhood Association.